d-khan/java/intro_to_objects/constructors_lab.md

 Review "Introduction to objects & classes"

 ## Task A (using classes)
-Given ```main()```, complete the Car class (in file Car.java) with methods to set and get the purchase price of a car (setPurchasePrice(), getPurchasePrice()), and to output the car's information (printInfo()).
+Given ```main()```, complete the FoodItem class (in file FoodItem.java) with constructors to initialize each food item.
+The default constructor should initialize the name to "Water" and all other fields to 0.0.
+The second constructor should have four parameters (food name, grams of fat, grams of carbohydrates, and grams of protein) and should assign each private field with the appropriate parameter value.

 ### Expected input
-2011
-18000
-2018
-where 2011 is the car's model year, 18000 is the purchase price, and 2018 is the current year, the output is:
+Water

 ### Expected output
-Car's information:
-  Model year: 2011
-  Purchase price: $18000
-  Current value: $5770
+Nutritional information per serving of Water:
+  Fat: 0.00 g
+  Carbohydrates: 0.00 g
+  Protein: 0.00 g
+Number of calories for 1.00 serving(s): 0.00

 Note: printInfo() should use two spaces for indentation.